 How to appy?
 What qualifications do you need?
 Which degree programme will suit you best?

 3. Application Portfolio

 In order to assess your artistic/creative capability, we need to see some examples of your work.
 Please submit a portfolio with 10 creative examples.
 They should give an impression of you and your interests.
 This is why we want you to decide for yourself which topic you would like to focus on and which presentation techniques you would like to use.
 The main objective is to visualise your interest in design and your creative talent.
 Your work should convey what you are trying to say without the need for any additional explanation.

 Most of all we are interested in creativity and richness of ideas.
 Your work can scarcely be too daring or too unconventional.
 We are going to assess your concepts and ideas rather than the perfection of your techniques – the later are subject to your studies.

 The submitted work will be assessed according to the following criteria: power of observation, imagination and presentation skills.
 We recommend that you do not submit factual drawings featuring a lifelike reproduction of an object, as these do not reveal enough of you and your talent.

-You may hand in paintings, drawings, texts, collages, photographs, films or photographs of 3D works (see paragraph “Format and Labelling” for details).
+You may hand in paintings, drawings, texts, collages, photographs, films or photographs of 3D works.
 Any means of artistic representation is permitted.
 Simply use the methods that you like working with.
 The ability to draw is explicitly not a prerequisite for admission to the course - but if you can draw well, you may of course use your talent.

 The works you submit do not have to be on the same topic.